pedroclobo/groove-galaxy/REPORT.md

 #### 2.1.2.
 Implementation

 The chosen language to implement the custom cryptographic library is Java.
-The used cyptographic library is the Java Cryptography API.
+The used cryptographic library is the Java Cryptography API.

 (_Detail the implementation process, including the programming language and cryptographic libraries used._)